deckhouse/virtualization/docs/USER_GUIDE.md

 USB device passthrough is available only in the Deckhouse Virtualization Platform **Enterprise Edition (EE)**.
 {{< /alert >}}

 The virtualization module supports USB device passthrough to virtual machines using DRA (Dynamic Resource Allocation).
-This section describes how to use USB devices with virtual machines.
+This section describes how to use USB devices that an administrator has made available in your namespace.

 USB device passthrough requires: